Alhambra Palace Granada History

 Observe its architectural beauty through some key highlights inside Nasrid Palace.

-- Partal Palace – a palace with water and gardens, making it a calm and peaceful place.
+• Partal Palace—a palace with water and gardens, it is calm and peaceful.
 This is where the nobles lived.

-- Hall of the Ambassadors – Yusuf I, the long-time ruler, sat and met important guests here.
+• Hall of the Ambassadors – Yusuf I, the long-time ruler, sat and met important guests.

 History of Generalife